The First Agreement with National Israel

 In any agreement or contract there must be benefits for each party of the agreement or contract (i.e., each party must receive something in return for their effort to fulfill their part of the agreement).

-Under this agreement the Israelites would receive tremendous physical and spiritual blessings.
-God promised health, happiness, wealth, physical protection, and many other fantastic physical benefits to the Israelites for their obedience.
+Under the agreement with the Creator the Israelites would receive tremendous blessings.
+God promised health, happiness, wealth, physical protection, and many other benefits to the Israelites for their obedience.

 Deuteronomy 28:1-13 Paraphrased